nikeedev/nikeedev/README.md

+Hi!
-Hello, I’m Nikita, 15 year old boy coding.
+I’m Nikita, an 15 year old boy who can coding.

 I've done coding for 2.5 years now (updated on December 29th, 2022), and begun in August 2020.